 Fixing your hair: Nowadays, many men simply embrace hair loss in older age and wear it with style.
 However if you’re not happy about losing your hair, then effective treatments include prescription tablets Finasteride, and hair transplants which have become increasingly safe and effective.

-- You’re not eating right
+Not eating right

 Like anything else, your hair needs nutrients to grow and stay healthy.
 Sudden weight loss, low iron levels, or a poor diet can all lead to patchy hair shedding – albeit on a temporary basis.